 Given the depth and breadth of the topics, this conference attracts attorneys, scientists, marketers, international and regulatory affairs professionals working in the personal care products industry and looking to understand current legal and regulatory challenges.
 This three-day event also offers ample opportunities to network with peers, attend social events and gain valuable contacts with other industry professionals.
 The program will begin at 8:30 a.m. on Wednesday, June 5, and conclude at 12 p.m. on Friday, June 7.

-The advertising landscape continues to evolve rapidly, and the only constant is the importance of keeping up with the ever-changing requirements.
-As companies consider labeling and advertising claims in connection with their cosmetics and personal care products, it is imperative to understand the legal environment imposed by regulators, competitors, and the plaintiffs’ bar.
-This session will identify and discuss advertising and litigation hot topics that have developed in 2024 and provide insight on future trends that industry can expect, and will also discuss marketing compliance strategies to help minimize the risk of consumer class actions, regulatory enforcement, and competitor challenges.
+The advertising landscape continues to evolve rapidly, and the only constant is the importance of keeping up with shifting regulatory and legal landscapes.
+As companies consider labeling and advertising claims for their cosmetics and personal care products, it is imperative to understand the contemporary legal issues and challenges brought by regulators, competitors, and the plaintiffs’ bar.
+This session will address current advertising-related challenges and litigation, including governmental authority actions, NAD challenges and plaintiff’s claims; provide insight on future trends; and discuss marketing compliance strategies to reduce the risk of consumer class actions, competitor challenges and regulatory enforcement.

 About the Speaker